VincentS/Metanome-Wiki/Metanome-Frontend.md

 You can then open the frontend under [http://localhost:8080/](http://localhost:8080/).

 For building an optimized version of the metanome application you have to execute `gulp` of `gulp build` in `src/main/webapp`.
 The optimized version can then be found in `/src/main/webapp/metanome`.

+## Define Backend Variables
+To define e.g. IP for the backend or other variables defined in `src/app/scripts/config.js` are two possibilities how to define them.

+### 1. Export variables as system environment variables

+### 2. Use an `.env` file to define the variables